hongchen0926/Python-tutorial-material/README.md

 # Python-tutorial-material
-This repository includes homework files and recitation files that I created for students when I was leading the recitation sessions for LIN 120 Language and Technology at Stony Brook University in Summer 2018 and Fall 2018
+This repository includes questions and answer sheets that I created for students when I was leading the recitation sessions on Pyhton at Stony Brook University in Summer 2018 and Fall 2018